NikolayS/postgres_dba/README.md

 The missing set of useful tools for Postgres DBA.

+:warning: The project is in its very early stage.
+If you have great ideas, feel free to create a pull request or open an issue.

 ## Requirements

 You need to have psql version 10, but the Postgres server itself can be older – most tools work with it.